A big part of my day is helping my client’s websites rank on Google.

 This is a real concern and I need you readers out there to really understand this point.

-6. Backlinking is dead and buried.
+Backlinking is dead and buried

 Where do I begin?
 This is a seriously dangerous myth.
 If any SEO company tells you that they do not do backlinking, you need to hang up on them immediately.
-What happens is they they do not know how to do it properly.
-They have tried to do it a few ways and experimented with a few websites but at they end of the day, nothing happened.
+What happens is they do not know how to do it properly.
+They have tried to do it a few ways and experimented with a few websites but at the end of the day, nothing happened.
 This is why they tell you that linking is dead and of no use.
 These guys make me laugh.
 They are only telling you this because they keep on stuffing up.
 This is why so many SEO companies now preach the easy path to take as a form of SEO; content writing and social media marketing.

 All great BUT a waste of time.
 All businesses have their sales pitch, and they have every right to tell you what their thoughts are in relation to SEO rankings.
-What they don’t have the right to do is to out right lie to your face.
+What they don’t have the right to do is to outright lie to your face.
 It brings the entire industry into disrepute and makes our job just that much harder when we have to debunk the myths and explain how it really works on a daily basis.

 It’s really a no brainer.
 These SEO cowboys will say and do anything to get your business and if they can show you they have written 20 articles and posted 100 times on Facebook then they must be doing their job and doing it well.
-After all look at all the output they have done.
+After all look at all the output, they have done.
 WRONG!
 They are in fact hindering your businesses ability to grow online and get new business.
 They are holding you back and hampering your efforts to succeed online.

 The only companies that ever succeed in their quest to get to page 1 are those that use agencies like ours to acquire quality backlinks and apply this to our strategy.
 Anything else is just fluff, waffle and wasting your time!